2x 3 2 Expand

 While the expansion of 2 x 3^2 is straightforward, understanding the underlying principles allows us to tackle more complex expressions.
 Let's explore some related concepts:

 • Different Bases and Exponents: The same principles apply to expressions with different bases and exponents.
-For instance, 5 x 2^3 would be solved as follows:
+Take this case: 5 x 2^3 would be solved as follows:

 1. Exponent: 2^3 = 2 x 2 x 2 = 8